-Attachment based therapy is a fancy way to say that the therapy you are doing is based on the premise that the way you were brought up affects the way you behave today.
+Attachment based therapy is based on the premise that the way you were brought up affects the way you behave today.

 Secure vs. Insecure Attachment

 In 1996, attachment researchers determined that the percentages of secure vs. insecure attachment were 55% secure, 45% insecure.
-In 2013, those same researchers hypothesized that percentages were more like 50/50.
-What this means is that half the population is not able to maintain a committed, stable relationship, and that their children are developing insecure attachment styles that will lead them to sup-optimal interpersonal relationships.
+Then in 2013, those same researchers hypothesized that percentages were more like 50/50.
+This means that half the population is not able to maintain committed, stable relationships.
+And that their children are developing insecure attachment styles.
+Which will lead these children to suboptimal interpersonal relationships.

 Attachment Based Therapy

-In attachment based therapy the goal is to uncover your less-than-optimal patterns of interaction, and through relationship, change them.
-Unfortunately, these patterns are generally unknown to you because they are “just the way you are,” or you have found ways to limit their expression through will power.
+In attachment based therapy the goal is to uncover your less-than-optimal patterns of interaction.
+Then through the therapeutic relationship, change them.
+Unfortunately, these patterns are generally unknown to you.
+That’s because they are “just the way you are.”
+Or because you have found ways to suppress them through willpower.

-As in all of your close relationships, over time the patterns will emerge during the interactions you have with the therapist.
-This is the point at which people often leave therapy because they do not want to tolerate and talk about some of their thoughts and feelings that begin to emerge during the process.
-It is not easy, but it is the work that must be done for any long-lasting therapeutic effect to occur.
+Like all of your close relationships, over time your patterns will emerge during your interactions with your therapist.
+Unfortunately, this is the point where people often leave therapy.
+Because they don’t want to deal with these uncomfortable feelings.
+Tolerating these feelings and talking about them is not easy.
+But it is the work that must be done for any long-lasting therapeutic effect to occur.

-The reason it has to occur is because uncovering and changing attachment patterns can’t be done on your own.
-As I mentioned, your personality (the-way-you-are) was created in relationship, and to change, you must be engaged in a relationship.
+The reason it has to occur is because uncovering and changing attachment patterns cannot be done on your own.
+As I mentioned, your personality was created in relationship.
+And to change, you must be engaged in a relationship.

-You can go a long way to getting better at regulating your emotions through activities such as mindfulness and meditation, but to fundamentally change the firing patterns in your brain that occur when you engage in a relationship with another person, you have to be engaged in a relationship with another person.
-You must go through emotional ups and downs with them, making it through difficult times without ending the relationship, recognizing your habitual ways of managing those difficult moments, experiencing someone react differently than you expect to your “true” feelings, and eventually reacting to yourself in the same, more accepting way.
+Granted, you can go a long way to getting better at regulating your emotions through functional activities such as mindfulness and meditation.
+But to fundamentally change the firing patterns in your brain that occur when you engage in a relationship with another person, you have to be engaged in a relationship with another person.
+For instance, you must go through emotional ups and downs with them.
+You must persevere through difficult times without ending the relationship.
+Additionally, you have to recognize your habitual ways of managing those difficult moments.
+All the while experiencing someone react differently than you expect to your “true” feelings.
+And eventually, you react to yourself in the same, more accepting way.